 possible for the package to be installed, but not configured properly.

 "BLT Setup Error: could not access a Blt_ routine...", will be displayed.

 This is most common in UNIX and is discussed further in the

 Praise to Larson and

 and Jonathan Wasserman for helping get this project started.

-Pamela Whitfield of the NRC (Canada).
+Pamela Whitfield of the NRC (Canada) for writing large

 is written by Allen C. Larson and

 Robert B. Von Dreele, MS-H805,

 Los Alamos National Laboratory, Los Alamos, NM 87545.
 Problems, questions